openshift/enhancements/enhancements/maintenance/machine-maintenance-operator.md

 Example: (AWS maintenance)[https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instances-status-check_sched.html#types-of-scheduled-events] vs (GCP maintenance)[https://cloud.google.com/compute/docs/storing-retrieving-metadata#maintenanceevents].

 ### Risks and Mitigations

 ## Design Details

-### maintenanceWatcher
-The maintenanceWatcher is a go routine that currently cycles every 60 minutes.
-It retrieves a list of machines and iterates through them to check if each machine has an associated scheduled maintenance.
-If a maintenance is found for a machine, a machinemaintenance CR is created with the event type from that cloud provider for reconciliation by the machinemaintenance controller.

-For example, AWS events will result in the event type being either:
+AWS event types:
 * instance-stop
 * instance-retirement
 * instance-reboot
 * system-reboot
 * system-maintenance

-### stateWatcher
-The stateWatcher is a go routine that currently cycles every 10 minutes.
-It retrieves a list of machines and iterates through them to validate the state of machine from the machine-api with that of the cloud provider.
-If miss-match in state is found, machinemaintenance CR is created with event type "machine-state-missmatch" for reconciliation by the machinemaintenance controller.

-### lbWatcher
-The lbWatcher is a go routine that currently cycles every 10 minutes.
-It retrieves a list of machines and iterates through them to validate the health of machine from the machine-api with that of the cloud providers load balancers.
-This will only be targeted at infra and master machines.
-A machinemaintenance CR will be created with event type "lb-unhealthy" if a host is unexpectedly found unhealthy.

 ### machinemaintenance controller
-The machinemaintenance controller will reconcile all machinemaintenance CRs within its namespace.
+The machinemaintenance controller will iterate through machine CRs and reconcile identified mainteances.
 It will be responsible for first validating the state of the cluster prior to executing anything on a target object.
 Validating the state of the cluster will include will initially check for only is the cluster upgrading or is a maintenance already being performed.
 More use-cases can be added as seen fit.

 After cluster validation, the controller will ascertain if its in a maintenance window where is can execute maintenances (See open question 2).
 If in the case no maintenance windows are defined, the controller will continue as true.
 If the maintenance window logic is only applicable in OSD, the operator could validate if its "managed" prior to expecting these resources.

-The event type is then source from the CR and then is resolved by either deleting a target machine CR (so the machine-api creates a new one) or raising an alert for manual intervention (master maintenance scheduled or unhealthy LB target).
+The event type is then sourced from the CR and then is resolved by either deleting a target machine CR (so the machine-api creates a new one) or raising an alert for manual intervention (master maintenance scheduled).

-Upon deleting a machine CR, the machinemaintenance CR status will be updated to in-progress.
-After deletion is confirmed, the controller will query the cloud provider API with the event ID to confirm it is no longer valid before deleting the CR.
+This is a very UDP type of approach.

+The MMo could also look to store state of its actions in its on machinemaintenance CR that it would create from a machine CR.

 ### Example machinemaintenance CR